smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Subscription Buttons/index.md

 ![Generic - Media Template with subscribe buttons](assets/Generic_template_media_light.png)

-## Subscribing to Subscription Buttons
+## Types of Subscription Buttons
-Please note that you can only successfully subscribe to certain buttons depending on your app type.
-Audio-related buttons can only be used with the `MEDIA` app type and navigation-related buttons can only be used with the `NAVIGATION` app type.
+There are three general types of subscriptions buttons: audio related buttons only used for media apps, navigation related buttons only used for navigation apps, and general buttons, like preset and ok buttons, that can be used with all apps.
+Please note that if your app type is not `MEDIA` or `NAVIGATION`, your attempt to subscribe to media-only or navigation-only buttons will be rejected.

 | Button  | App Type | RPC Version |
 | ------------- | ------------- | ------------- |